ITU World Triathlon Leeds race tips

 Practising your cornering in training will also help you gain advantage on the u-turns, corners and roundabouts.
 It’s downhill into the dismount so it’s worth practising transitions on descents.
 Make sure your feet are out of the pedals for the dismount before the flags to enter transition smoothly.

-The run on the sprint course has been increased to 7.5km to allow for the single transition, so be prepared to take on this distance on foot.
+The run on the sprint course is 7.5km to allow for the single transition, so be prepared to take on this distance on foot.
 Learn to run fast downhill to gain advantage on the 5% gradients.
 In the city centre, take a wider line and approach the corners like you would on a bike to keep speed.
 A lot of people flag in the last 25% of the race, so try and hold something back for this final push (see training session 5)

 5 key training sessions

 1. Confidence swimming in a group is key.
 Occupy one swimming lane with five others and take it in turns to swim on each other’s feet to get yourself used to close contact.

 2. Force yourself to look up every three or four strokes to practise sighting, and make a point of noting the landmarks, and other swimmers around you.

 3. Do some 1-2 mile rides with climbs and ride at a controlled pace so you don’t get too out of breath.
 Keep your core strong and upper body still so the power comes from your legs.

 4. Find a quiet road to practise sharp turns and slowing or accelerating.
 Change into a lower gear before the turn point to move off at speed.

 5. To improve running speed, run your target race pace or higher at 6-8min intervals during one of your weekly or fortnightly sessions.
 Practise running off the bike as well as downhill running.